 Each summer, over 1,500 dedicated volunteers armed with tools, materials and resources donated by generous donors make repairs to over 150 home.
-To date 28,000 volunteers have performed over 200,000 volunteer hours and repaired over 2500 homes in Kentuckiana.
+To date over 30,000 volunteers have performed over 300,000 volunteer hours and repaired over 3,000 homes in Kentuckiana.

 How homes are selected

 Recipients must own and reside in the home

 Be at least 60 years old or certified as disabled